devops329/devops/instruction/testing/testing.md

 - Can I keep them green as I start adding new stuff?
 - Can I decrease the amount of time it takes for the tests to run?
 - Am I missing some tests?
 Can I improve my score by adding more?
 - What is your high score?
-Am I on top fo the scoreboard?
+Am I on top of the scoreboard?
 - I'm not going to be able to sleep tonight until that last test is green!

 This is part of an actual phenomenon called [Green Bar Addiction](https://wiki.c2.com/?GreenBarAddiction).